shycopney44/W_S5M1_Project/README.md

 </div>
 ```

-Note how the string is formatted, taking careful note of punctuation and proper placement of the last "and".
+Note how the string is formatted, taking careful note of punctuation and proper placement of the "and" before the last friend.

-If the person is unlucky enough not to have friends, the paragraph renders to the DOM like so:
+If the person is unlucky enough not to have any friends inside their `friends` property, the paragraph renders to the DOM like so:

 ```html
 <p>Luis Gonzalez was born in 1990 and has no friends.</p>